Drupal vs. WordPress Comparison

 With that being said, WordPress is still secure.
 Using best practices and utilizing security plugins is a great way to secure and monitor your website.
 Even the hosting service you choose plays a big role in security.

 Drupal and WordPress enter the search engine optimization (SEO) world on equal footing.
 Both allow you to edit any and every aspect of your website that may impact your search engine rankings.
-Compare this to the SEO options on popular website builders like Wix, Squarespace, and Weebly, which make it difficult to structure a website the way you want to, among other things.

 On these two content management systems, you can audit all aspects of technical SEO, create keyword silos, structure your website correctly, create effective titles, edit URLs, edit robots.txt files, use an SSL certificate and optimize everything else.